-We can now take advantage of the features of system F{Γ} to type Ariola et al. untyped translation for the $\overline{\lambda}{[lv\tau\star]}$ -calculus (given in Figure 13).
-This translation was obtained by refining the reduction system (see Figure 11) into a context-free abstract machine (that is to say an abstract machine in which
+We can now take advantage of the features of system F{Γ} to type Ariola et al.'s untyped translation for the $\overline{\lambda}{\lceil l \upsilon \tau \star \rceil}$ -calculus (given in Figure 14).
+This translation was obtained by refining the reduction system (see Figure 12) into a context-free abstract machine (that is to say an abstract machine in which it can be decided which reduction rule to apply by analyzing only the term or the context independently) [5].
+The translation of terms is nothing more than the untyped translation of Ariola et al. rephrased to handle de Bruijn levels and coercions.
+Along the translation, we maintain two invariants on de Bruijn levels:

 - 1. Stores are always consistent, that is, in a store $\tau[t]$; τ' , t has its levels coherent with its prefix τ , and ignores its suffix τ' .
-In terms of types, if $\tau[t]$ is of type Υ , A then t will be of a type $\Upsilon \triangleright_t A$. - The continuations/terms that are passed with a store are always consistent with it, that is they do not need to be lifted and their types always match the type of the store.
+In terms of types, if $\tau[t]$ is of type Υ , A then t will be of a type $\Upsilon \triangleright_t A$. - The continuations/terms that are passed with a store are always consistent with it, that is they do not need to be lifted and their types always match the type of the store